marigold-dev/dune-starter-training/README.md

 Here we introduced [tests](https://dune.readthedocs.io/en/stable/dune-files.html#tests) stanza.
 It ease the definition of test executables.
 This will define an executable named test_domain.exe that will be executed as part of the [runtest]() alias

-4. We can now add some test case:
+4. We can now add some test case in `lib/test/test_domain.ml`:
 ```ocaml
 open Caravanserai.Domain
 open Alcotest